|Also listed as: WAS||Integrative Therapy Quick Links:|

 - Treatment: Treatment is not generally needed because symptoms will resolve on their own.
 Severe cases may be treated with narcotics and antivenin (antitoxin to counteract the effects of the spider venom).

 - The antivenin used to treat black widow spider bites is made from horse serum (clear fluid portion of blood).
-The antivenin is produced from a horse that has developed antibodies and is immune to the spider's venom.Some experts recommend that antivenin be used in any severe bite because one dose of the antivenin quickly relieves symptoms.
-However, others only recommend antivenin in children, the elderly, and in those with severe underlying medical conditions.
+The antivenin is produced from a horse that has developed antibodies and is immune to the spider's venom.Some experts suggest that antivenin be used in any severe bite because one dose of the antivenin quickly relieves symptoms.
+However, others only suggest antivenin in children, the elderly, and in those with severe underlying medical conditions.

 - Patients who receive antivenin may experience allergic reactions to the horse serum.
 Therefore, patients should be skin-tested for a possible allergy prior to treatment.